julianritchey/algorithmic-trading-homework/README.md

 ### Conclusion
 ![Actual Returns vs. Strategy Returns - Tuned](Resources/actual_vs_strategy_returns_tuned.png)

-Using a training period of 24 months and SMA windows of 16 (fast) and 140 (slow), the cumulative product of strategy returns closely matches the cumulative product of actual returns, over-performing the latter for much of the testing period and only deviating for the last few months.
+Using a training period of 24 months and SMA windows of 16 (fast) and 140 (slow), the cumulative product of strategy returns closely matches the cumulative product of actual returns.
+Strategy returns initially deviate during the latter half of 2017, then begin to out-perform actual returns from mid-2019 through mid-2020.
+In the latter half of 2020, strategy returns deviate once again.
+While the above plot appears to show an improvement in strategy returns over the baseline model, bear in mind that, due to the longer training window, the plot reflects a smaller window of returns.
+Metrics from the classification report should be taken into account for a proper analysis.
+(See the [Summary Evaluation Report](https://github.com/julianritchey/algorithmic-trading-homework#summary-evaluation-report) for a more thorough analysis)

-The classification report for the model provides the following metrics:
+The classification report for the tuned model provides the following metrics:

 |            | Accuracy | Long precision | Long recall | Short precision | Short recall |
 |:---------- |:--------:|:--------------:|:-----------:|:---------------:|:------------:|